Astam Computer Centre

 Given the uncertainties with the completion of the building and the installation of the computers, the internet connection was put on hold until a few days before the opening ceremony.
 Logged On negotiated with a national internet service provider to install long-range wireless antennas to connect the school to broadband internet.
 Astam is fortunately positioned on a ridge with a clear line of sight to the Northern end of the town of Pokhara.
 Only two antennas were required to connect Astam to Pokhara and provide symmetrical DSL connection (satellite connection was not a viable option).

-The Centre was officially opened on the 10 November 2011 by Arjun Thapa, Development Officer for the District Development Committee and Logged On Foundation President.
+The Centre was officially opened on the 10 November 2011 by Arjun Thapa, Development Officer for the District Development Committee and myself.

 Community consultation & networking